sierra-zero/FocusEngine/README.md

 Welcome to the Focus Engine source code repository!

-Focus is an open-source C# game engine for realistic rendering and VR based off of Xenko.
+Focus is an open-source C# game engine for realistic rendering and VR based off of Xenko/Stride.
 You'll still see "Xenko" in many places.
 The engine is highly modular and aims at giving game makers more flexibility in their development.
 Focus comes with an editor that allows you create and manage the content of your games or applications in a visual and intuitive way.